 5) Grind & Repeat

 Voila!
-Your Dog Learned the 'Sit' Command
+Your Dog Has Learned the “Sit” Command

-So far, your dog may not be able to control themselves long enough to stay in the sitting position.
+So far, your trainee may not be able to control himself long enough to stay in the sitting position.
 He may be able to hold it for a few seconds before getting restless.
 That's where impulse control comes in.

-These intermediate steps can be:
+These intermediate steps may be:

 - You ignore your dog for a few seconds and look around the room